 In part one, Derren debunks the idea of real magic.
 If, at some level of mind, you would like to cling onto the idea that some things are unexplainable, be prepared for a mental argument with the ideas presented in this book.

 In part two, learn how to dazzle your friends, or at least get some free drinks down the pub.

 In part three, discover that there are no excuses for a bad memory.

 In part four, find out what really happens when someone is hypnotised and how the hypnotist practises the art.
 There is a lot to learn here about suggestibility.
 In a strange extension of the subject, the author addresses the propaganda that has arisen around NLP - Neuro Linguistic Programming - and the value of techniques associated with it.
 This wholly absorbing section of the book, winds up with a tried and tested method for disarming a would be attacker.

-In part five's thirty pages, learn how to read people.
+In part five, thirty pages explain how to read people.
 In particular, how to spot misleading distortions and outright lies.
 Conversely, learn how to recognise sincerity.

 Don't read part six if you want to preserve any kind of belief in real magic, paranormal, or even unfathomable science.
 Do read it if you have a healthy scepticism about all those freakish hearsay anecdotes that seem to grab attention and gather momentum without ever having any factual basis.
 Do read it if you want to know about 'cold reading'.

 Apart from my professional interest in the subject, I found Tricks of the Mind entirely absorbing and recommend it most highly to all magicians, experts in the art of transformation, and sellers.

 I have no doubt that most people would find it a worthwhile read.
 Some passages where hilariously funny to my mind and this made the book all the more enjoyable.
 At the same time, Derren seems to reveal his true nature in the pages, such that should we meet, I think I would feel that I had known him for years.